jingdao/MIDI-staff-notation-utility/README.md

 MIDI-staff-notation-utility
 ==========================

-Parses a MUsical Instrument Digital Interface (MIDI) file and converts it into text representation similiar to staff notation.
+Parses a Musical Instrument Digital Interface (MIDI) file and converts it into text representation similiar to staff notation.